Massimiliano Allegri: Style of management

-Juventus's tactical versatility was demonstrated by their ability to switch between the 3–5–2 and 4–2–3–1 formations during matches; this trait was particularly evident in the team's first leg fixture of the Champions League semi-final against Monaco.
+Juventus' tactical versatility was demonstrated by their ability to switch between the 3–5–2 and 4–2–3–1 formations during matches; this trait was particularly evident in the team's first leg fixture of the Champions League semi-final against Monaco.
 Ahead of the match, Allegri fielded Dani Alves as a right-sided wing-back in a 3–5–2 formation in lieu of Cuadrado and reverted to the team's trademark back-three composed of Barzagli, Bonucci and Chiellini.
 When in possession, Juventus kept the ball and played it out from the back and usually attacked with a 3–2–4–1, 3–4–3 or 4–2–3–1 formation as Dani Alves often made offensive overlapping runs behind the opposition's defence, essentially acting as a winger, which created difficulties for Monaco's back-line while Barzagli moved out wide to cover for the Brazilian, functioning as a makeshift right-back.
-When defending behind the ball, the team reverted to an organised 3–5–2 or 5–3–2 formation, which was difficult for Monaco to break down, courtesy of the strength of Juventus's defensive trio, who were dubbed "the BBC" in the media, a reference to the defenders' initials—Juventus's defensive solidity ensured that the club only conceded three goals en route to the 2017 Champions League final and also allowed the Turin side to create goalscoring opportunities from swift, sudden and efficient counter-attacks after winning back possession.
+When defending behind the ball, the team reverted to an organised 3–5–2 or 5–3–2 formation, which was difficult for Monaco to break down, courtesy of the strength of Juventus' defensive trio, who were dubbed "the BBC" in the media, a reference to the defenders' initials—Juventus' defensive solidity ensured that the club only conceded three goals en route to the 2017 Champions League final and also allowed the Turin side to create goalscoring opportunities from swift, sudden and efficient counter-attacks after winning back possession.
 Juventus ended the season by capturing their third consecutive domestic double, which included an unprecedented Italian record sixth consecutive league title; and also reached the Champions League final for the second time in three years, losing out 4–1 to defending champions Real Madrid.

+During the 2017–18 season, Allegri deployed holding midfielder Blaise Matuidi in a new position, playing him out wide, rather than in the centre, as a left-sided defensive winger or attacking midfielder in a 4–2–3–1 formation, with Matuidi often tucking into the centre off the ball, in order to help support the midfield defensively.
+This role was similar to that which he occupied with the France national football team under manager Didier Deschamps, in particular during the team's victorious 2018 FIFA World Cup campaign.

+In 2024, Brazilian defender and Juventus captain Danilo praised Allegri for his intelligence and ability to manage his teams' players off the pitch.
+Allegri described football as being "simple" that same year.
+However, while he has been lauded in the media for his player-management skills, he has also earned both praise and criticism by pundits over his rigid, pragmatic style and defensive tactics, in particular during his second stint at Juventus, where the team's lacklustre game-play and his conservative and perceived "old-fashioned" style were thought to have stifled several of the team's talented younger players, despite being effective.